Aston Eyre: History

 Aston Eyre was known as 'East farm/settlement'.
 It was held by Robert son of Aer (Fitz Aer) in 1212.
 Previously, the village was distinguished by the affix Wheaten, denoting a place where wheat was grown.

 In the years 1870-72 John Marius Wilson described Aston Eyre as "ASTON-EYRE, a township in Morvill parish, Salop; 4 miles W by N of Bridgeworth, Acres, 1,330.
 Pop., 85.
 Houses, 19.
 It forms a curacy annexed to the vicarage of Morvill".

 In the early 1800s the population was divided into people working with agriculture, trade and manufacturing.
 After 1845 the inhabitants' occupations started to diversify.
 By 1881, the dominating 2 occupations were in agriculture and services.
 From that date onward the numbers in agriculture dropped and the numbers in services increased.
 By 2001, the numbers in services were 16 times the numbers in agriculture.

 The settlement has evolved with in accordance to the Industrial Revolution.
-Firstly heavy agriculture and then as that industry moves abroad, services takes over.
+Firstly heavy agriculture and then as that industry downsizes, services takes over.